How Can You Avoid Money Transfer Scams?

-At OFX, we take security very seriously and our award-winning fraud prevention team employ some of the most sophisticated strategies in fraud deterrence and prevention.
+At OFX, we take security very seriously and our fraud prevention team employ some of the most sophisticated strategies in fraud deterrence and prevention.

 We have a fraud system that takes a multi-layered approach to not only detecting, but also preventing, fraud.
 We can detect malware, fraudulent apps, and phishing scams that have been targeted at our customers.

 Just remember, when it comes to money transfer scams, your best weapon is yourself.
 Stay informed, and if you’re not sure about the legitimacy of your transfer, you can call us 24/7 to speak to a fraud prevention-trained professional.
 Learn more about how OFX keeps you safe.